Award-Winning Philadelphia Homicide Lawyers | Fighting Murder and Manslaughter Charges in PA and NJ

 Murder is an intentional killing when the defendant was not acting in self-defense or defense of another or where a death occurred during the commission of a felony.
 First degree murder is the intentional killing of another person.
 An “intentional killing” is a “killing by means of poison, or by lying in wait, or by any other kind of willful, deliberate and premeditated killing.”
 This means that in order to be properly convicted of first degree murder, the defendant must have not only killed someone else on purpose, but also thought about the decision in advance.
 Pennsylvania law is clear that the defendant does not have to have thought about it for long or taken serious steps to plan the killing, but there must be at least some appreciable time in which the defendant reflected on the killing and made the decision to do so.

 The charge of first degree murder does not apply in situations where the defendant killed rashly on sudden impulse or because he killed on strong emotion, like panic, rage, or terror, or as a result of a mental disorder or intoxication.
 It also does not apply where the defendant unreasonably believed he or she was acting in self-defense.
 A conviction for first degree murder requires the sentencing judge to impose a sentence of life without parole.
 Thus, if the jury finds the defendant guilty of first degree murder, the judge will typically proceed right to sentencing and impose the mandatory life without parole sentence.

 Second Degree Murder

 Second degree murder occurs when a killing “is committed while defendant was engaged as a principal or an accomplice in the perpetration of a felony.”
-This means that if two people commit a felony together and one of the people kills someone during the commission of the felony, even the person who did not commit the killing can be charged with murder.
+This means that if two people commit a felony together and one of the people kills someone during the commission of the felony, even the person who did not commit the killing can be charged with and convicted of murder.